 Numbers are inevitably small when looking at specific aetiologies.
-The largest aetiological group were the children with Down’s syndrome where the response rate of 57% in ICISS and 55% in UKISS were similar but again here the ICISS definition of response is more stringent but the treatment more successful leading to similar response rates.
-These response rates are almost identical to the response rate of 56% found in this study (and 60% in UKISS) for pre-natal aetiologies and suggests that infants with Down’s syndrome do not have a different response to treatment than those with other aetiologies.
+The largest aetiological group were the children with Down’s syndrome where the response rate of 54% in ICISS and 55% in UKISS were similar but again here the ICISS definition of response is more stringent but the treatment more successful leading to similar response rates.
+These response rates are almost identical to the response rate of 59% found in this study (and 60% in UKISS) for pre-natal aetiologies and suggests that infants with Down’s syndrome do not have a different response overall to treatment than those with other aetiologies.
+However, The Down’s infants are older on average.
+This might be due to the later maturation of the brain making the age at which Down’s infants are susceptible to infantile spasms older on average.
+This observation might be useful for determining likely predisposing factors or even causes for infantile spasms.
+We also noted that Down’s infants did not seem to benefit from the addition of vigabatrin to hormonal treatment.

 Infants with stroke or infarct did respond better than expected comparing favourably to the response rate for the rest of the proven aetiology group.
 This suggests that this group of infants does have a better prognosis than other aetiologies.
 This conclusion is supported by the results from UKISS which, using a different treatment regime, also found more infants with stroke or infarct to have responded.
-We do not know why this is the case.
+It may be that these children have a better outcome because their spasms result from a discrete insult to an otherwise normal brain as compared with other children in the proven aetiology group who have a more diffuse injury or a more generalized disorder of brain development.

-The aetiological classification used in this paper (and UKISS) is much more precise than the poorly defined and understood traditional categories of symptomatic, cryptogenic and idiopathic that others have rightly criticized [13 14].
+The aetiological classification used in this paper (and UKISS) is much more precise than the poorly defined and understood traditional categories of symptomatic, cryptogenic and idiopathic that others have rightly criticized [14 15].
 We have not made any judgements concerning the probability of causality and have simply reported all the underlying aetiologies that were identified including diagnoses, such as arachnoid cysts, that other investigators may have omitted because of their uncertain relationship to the risk of infantile spasms.
 This approach may, in time, lead to the identification of underlying aetiologies, previously thought to be unimportant, that appear more frequently than expected – thus suggesting a role in infantile spasms.